 Finman, who started to understand the importance of crypto in 2011 when many had not even heard about it, now considers that cash is completely worthless.

-The two Australian friends first invested in cryptocurrency two years ago.
+The two Australian friends first invested in cryptocurrency three years ago.
 Having initially invested just $5,000 in crypto they made $200,000 in January 2017.

 Daniel Colosi, 31, and Stephen Lenoci, 34, who are both from the Sydney suburb of Bondi, quitted their jobs in Western Australia's mines in 2017 to focus on their new lives as the 'Bondi bitcoin brothers'.